 Opening a kid’s savings account is a tangible way to introduce your child to saving and budgeting concepts.
-It’s also a powerful way to take advantage of compounded interest and help your child benefit from his or her greatest financial asset: Time.
+It’s also a powerful way to take advantage of compounded interest and help your child benefit from their greatest financial asset: Time.

-But because your child is a minor, opening a kid’s savings account comes with an additional layer of rules, regulations, and requirements, especially as it relates to how you withdraw from the kids’ savings account.
+But because your child is a minor, opening a kid’s savings account comes with an additional layer of rules, regulations, and requirements, especially regarding how you withdraw from the kids’ savings account.

-Before you take out money, make sure you review your children’s savings account policy and understand how you can use the money, who can withdraw money from your kids’ savings account, and what early withdrawals trigger fees or charges.
+Before you take out money, review your children’s savings account policy and understand how you can use the money, who can withdraw money from your kids’ savings account, and what early withdrawals trigger fees or charges.

 Can You Withdraw Money from a Kid’s Savings Account?

 In almost all situations, a traditional bank, credit union, or investment company will not open a kid’s savings account without the presence and signature of a parent or legal guardian.
 That’s because minors cannot legally consent and sign the bank’s agreements.

 Therefore, as a parent or guardian, you become a joint-owner or custodian of the kids’ savings account.
 These are typically referred to as custodial accounts.

 Who Can Withdraw Money from a Kid’s Savings Account?